 Sampling setup assistant

 In some cases user may need to setup coherent sampling.
 The New measurement configuration panel has integrated Sampling Setup Assistant for easing this task.
 Panel of the assistant is shown in Figure A.10.
 Purpose of this panel is to measure or manually enter frequency of the fundamental component of the signal and calculate combination of the sampling rate and samples count which will result in coherent sampling.
 The frequency can be measured using subpanel shown in Figure A.11 that can be invoked by pressing MEASURE.
 Alternatively, if it is known, it may be entered directly to the Reference frequency fr.
 The frequency can be multiplied by a factor P/Q and shifted by given offset to resulting Fundamental frequency f0.
 At this point user must enter search range of the sampling rate Minimum fs and fs max tolerance and total measurement time range Min integration t., Max integration t. or Min periods, Max periods counts.
 By pressing FIND ROUGH, the TWM will select nearest possible sampling rate and time, but not coherent.
 This is just to show user rough calculated parameters of the sampling such as DFT bin spacing, periods count, etc. By pressing FIND COHERENT, TWM will call experimental m-function that will try to find coherent setup in the set ranges.
-The function is quite complicated and may take a while, so Max timeout [s] control is used to set maximum time to spent on the calculation.
+The function is quite complicated and may take a while, so Max timeout [s] control is used to set maximum time to spend on the calculation.
 Control Max setup error defines how accurately TWM searches the coherent setup.
 Note the digitizers may have very limited step of sampling period or frequency, so there may be no coherent setup for irrational fundamental frequencies f0.
 This may be prevented by selecting higher tolerance.

 The subpanel for automatic frequency measurement of the reference frequency shown in Figure A.11 is basically a reading loop for a selected counter.
 It will perform up to Max averages readings and calculates average frequency.
 When OK is pressed, the measured value will be transferred to the Sampling setup assistant panel.